 Tips for Finding a Home Daycare in Champaign-Urbana and Beyond

-Where to turn first when you’re looking for childcare for your baby, toddler or child.
+Where to turn when you’re looking for in-home childcare for your baby, toddler or child.

 We get a lot of questions about how to find a home daycare in the Champaign-Urbana area.
 We understand why- it’s a big decision for parents to make with many variables to consider.

 If you are new to town or don’t have any recommendations from family or friends, your first call should be to the Child Care Resource Service at the University of Illinois.

 CCRS helps families every day find the best daycare match for their children in the area.
 CCRS manages a database that includes hundreds of home daycares in Champaign, Douglas, Iroquois, Macon, Piatt and Vermillion counties.

 While they don’t make recommendations on providers, they do help customize a list based on family needs and circumstances.
 CCRS also helps working families who qualify receive subsidies to cover the costs of childcare.

 Dottie Squire, a team manager at CCRS, shared with us some important questions to ask when looking for a home daycare in the Champaign-Urbana area and beyond.